Khmer Youth Development Centre

 Cambodian Child Development Program

-This course is designed to address the unique needs of local children within the loving arms of Jesus.
-Prepared by children’s workers living and ministering in the above-mentioned socio-economic situations, this curriculum stresses the basic value of a child as created in the image and likeness of God, redeemed from sin by the blood of Jesus, and needed by God to actively take part in building His kingdom in their family, community, nation and the world.
+The Beloved Child course is designed to address the unique needs of local children within the loving arms of Jesus.
+The curriculum stresses the basic value of each child as created in the image and likeness of God, redeemed from sin by the blood of Jesus, and needed by God to actively take part in building His kingdom in their family and community.

 Through participation in their local churches, children will learn: